blorente/decorat/wiki/stories/the_promotion.md

 "CAPTAIN ARGOLES, CHAPTER AURORA, THE DISASTER OF THRACIAN PRIMARIS.
 338.M41, FILE PREFIXES 50123 TO 109034" declared Arsenus.

 Ten minds recieved the order and dove into the thousands of files.
-Reading, watching, sifing, trying to find the fate of the Astartes captain.
+Reading, watching, sifting, trying to find the fate of the Astartes captain.

 I found a set of cockpit recordings.
-I sat on the seat of the traitor pilots while they raked through the crowds.
+Within nanoseconds, I was on the cockpit of a fighter, sitting with the traitor pilots while they raked through the crowds.
 I saw them cut down thousands of civilians before precipitating to my death when the fliers were hit with lasfire.
 But no sign of Argoles.

 I found picts of burning buildings, sound recordings of agonizing people, and death rolls that numbered the thousands.
 But no sign of Argoles.

 "Found it!"
 Said one of the other Retrievers.

-Our minds snapped back into place, and the voice said "File 89342, it's a camera feed from his helmet."
+Our minds snapped back into place, and I gasped for air.

+The voice said "File 89342, it's a camera feed from his helmet."

 "WELL DONE.
 THE GRAND ARCHIVE THANKS YOU FOR YOUR SERVICE.
 INQUISITOR GIDEON RAVENOR, ORDO XENOS, THE DISASTER OF THRACIAN PRIMARIS.
 338.M41, FILE PREFIXES 70997 TO 134299".